Nathan Johnson (musician)

 Nathan Tyler Johnson (born August 4, 1976) is an American film composer, director, and producer.
+He is best known for his collaborations with his cousin, director Rian Johnson, scoring all but one of his films.

 Early life

 Johnson was born in Washington, D.C., and grew up in Colorado.
-After living in England in the mid-2000s, Johnson relocated to the East coast of the U.S., where he launched a live touring project with his band, The Cinematic Underground.
+After living in England in the mid-2000s, Johnson relocated to the East Coast of the U.S., where he launched a live touring project with his band, The Cinematic Underground.
 His work with the band opened up doors into film composing, and his first musical score was for the award-winning film Brick.